 The use of refractive optics in the synchrotron community is becoming more and more widespread.
-After some reluctance, over the last couple of years, many beamline users have recently discovered the advantages of refractive beryllium lenses.
+After some reluctance, over the last couple of years, many beamline users have discovered the advantages of refractive lenses.
 The lenses are now close to perfect parabolic for both 2D and 1D focusing.

 The lenses are used in a water-cooled setup as collimating lenses upstream in the white undulator beam or in a non-cooled setup for focusing of the monochromatic beam.